Godel-ai/docs-ai/misc/RL&EmbodiedAI.md

 ## Zero-Shot Visual Imitation

 #### In ICLR 2018 [\*\*[Project Website]](https://pathak22.github.io/zeroshot-imitation/) [[Videos]\*\*](http://pathak22.github.io/zeroshot-imitation/index.html#demoVideos)

+The current dominant paradigm of imitation learning relies on strong supervision of expert actions for learning both what to and how to imitate.

 We propose an alternative paradigm wherein an agent first explores the world without any expert supervision and then distills its experience into a goal-conditioned skill policy with a novel forward consistency loss.
 The key insight is the intuition that, for most tasks, reaching the goal is more important than how it is reached.